GlobalWebIndex/weak-css/README.md

 ### :grimacing: Reuse can be done only via @mixins and $variables.

 Don't mix class names in view layer to compose different rules.
 All reuse should be done on CSS level.
-You can have file like `utilities.scss`, `mixins.scss` or `variables.scss` as long as this file do not contain any direct selectors.
+You can have files like `utilities.scss`, `mixins.scss` or `variables.scss` as long as these files do not contain any direct selectors.

 ### :point_up: Only class selectors can be used in styles.